hillchoon/netauto/README.md

 ## 1. You as A User
 ### 1.1 A NOC User
-A Netauto's Runtime Environment should be ready for a NOC suer to perform operation and management tasks on the managed network hosts - Juniper Network equipment.
+A Netauto's Runtime Environment should be ready for a NOC user to perform operation and management tasks on the managed network hosts - Juniper Network equipment.
 Netauto's Runtime Environment includes:
 1) A management server granted with SSH and NETCONF access to production network.
 2) Necessary software and libaries installed on the management server.
 Those software and libraries are Python3 and its libraries, Netauto, Juniper Network Junos PyEZ Python Library, and some third-party libraries.
 Besides Netauto, these software and libraries should be installed and updated to latest versions by a sudo user of the management server.
 Netauto is installed and updated by NOC user with below commands. **NOTE**: please keep Netauto updated to the latest version.